mkcoffe/ESP32ChromaticGuitarTuner/README.md

 The device is designed to work with an analog signal processing path utilizing low pass filters for antialiasing purposes and with designed display described in the previous paragraph.
-The documentation for electrical connections is provided in the repository.
+The documentation for electrical connections is provided in the repository (schematic.pdf).